 You can then take these answers to develop your creative brief.

 Why create a client onboarding questionnaire for your onboarding process?

-Here are a few reasons why creating an onboarding questionnaire is a great thing to do as part of your onboarding checklist.
+Here are a few reasons why creating an onboarding questionnaire is a great thing to do as part of your agency onboarding checklist.

 Get all the information you need